jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

+defense evasion tactics with Hades ransomware operators using tooling and hands\-on\-keyboard actions to disable endpoint defenses.24
+Where next?
-defense evasion tactics with Hades ransomware operators using tooling and hands\-on\-keyboard actions to disable endpoint defenses.24Where next?To help tackle the impact of ransomware:Nip attacks in the bud: Organizations focusing on preparation, prevention, and pre\-encryption defense can more effectively face the ransomware crisis.25 26 Segregation and zero\-trust measures can limit threat actor movements if breaches occur.Collaborate and report:Collaborate with industry partners, consortiums and law enforcement for greater threat awareness.Update risk and mitigation plans:Apply an appropriate risk mitigation strategy that includes aspects such as controls deployment or secure data transmission mechanisms.72021 Cyber Threat Intelligence Report Cobalt Strike is on the riseTesting services have proven themselves as an effective way to assess systems, enabling organizations to address and mitigate risk to their critical production environment.
+To help tackle the impact of ransomware:
+Nip attacks in the bud: Organizations focusing on preparation, prevention, and pre\-encryption defense can more effectively face the ransomware crisis.25 26Segregation and zero\-trust measures can limit threat actor movements if breaches occur.
+Collaborate and report:
+Collaborate with industry partners, consortiums and law enforcement for greater threat awareness.
+Update risk and mitigation plans:
+Apply an appropriate risk mitigation strategy that includes aspects such as controls deployment or secure data transmission mechanisms.
+7
+2021 Cyber Threat Intelligence Report
+Cobalt Strike
+is on the rise
+Testing services have proven themselves as an effective way to assess systems, enabling organizations to address and mitigate risk to their critical production environment.
 So, it is